Correspondent Banker Left Retirement to Join Bell

 Throughout his career, Mike has gotten to know just about every banker in the Omaha area and many across Nebraska.

-Tom Ishaug, Bell’s correspondent banking manager, says Mike is an asset to have on the team.
+Tom Ishaug, Bell’s correspondent banking manager, says Mike “brings a wealth of banking knowledge to Bell’s correspondent banking team,” and is an asset to have on the team.

-“His knowledge and relationships that he has built over his working career will be very helpful in making his career at Bell successful,” adds Jeff Restad, Bell’s correspondent banking business development manager.
+Jeff Restad, Bell’s correspondent banking business development manager, adds, “His knowledge and relationships that he has built over his working career are very helpful in making his career at Bell successful.”

 Mike is also very active in the Omaha community, having been appointed by Mayor Jean Stothert to serve on the city planning board and on the city’s finance committee.
-Mike has also been elected to the Millard Public Schools board of education for 6 4-year terms and is currently board president.
+Mike has also been elected to the Millard Public Schools board of education for 6 4-year terms and has served as board president.
 Serving more than 24,000 students in suburban Omaha, the school district is one of Omaha’s top 10 employers.

-Mike and his wife, Shari, live in Omaha and have been married for nearly 41 years.
+Mike and his wife, Shari, live in Omaha and have been married for more than 40 years.
 They have an adult daughter and 2 grandchildren.